How Much Does Gutter Installation Cost? (2023 Guide)

 Zinc Gutters

 Pre-weathered zinc gutters are an excellent choice if you are looking for a low-maintenance gutter system.
 These gutters do not rust, and they feature a self-sealing patina to avoid the formation of any scratches or cracks.
 This feature means you get better-looking gutters for longer, as zinc gutters can last 80 years.
+The downside of zinc is its high cost, heavy weight, and relative softness compared to other metals.
 Zinc gutters cost around $15 to $40 per linear foot.

 Wood gutters can add character to your home, especially if you live in a historic home.
+With proper care, wood gutters can last up to 100 years, making them one of the longest-lasting gutter systems.
 However, wood gutters will rot if not maintained adequately.
 As a result, they require yearly treatment with wood stain or paint on the exterior.
 In addition, the interior should be treated with water-resistant oil.
 Wood gutters tend to cost around $21 to $32 per linear foot.

 Copper Gutters

 These long-lasting gutters can add a unique style to your home.
+Copper gutters are weather-resistant and durable and develop an aesthetically pleasing green-silver patina.
 With an average lifespan of 50 years, copper gutters tend to cost around $25 to $40 per linear foot.
 Copper gutters also require fairly routine maintenance, so they do not develop a patina, or a thin film, from a lack of polishing.
+These gutters can be prone to bending or denting, so care must be taken when working with them.

 Other Gutter Installation Cost Factors to Consider

-We have listed some additional cost factors to consider when looking into gutter replacement and installation below.
+Below, we have listed some additional cost factors to consider when looking into gutter replacement and installation.

 DIY vs. Professional Installation